-In the previous blog entry, we used the fictional example of Tarmo the village shopkeeper to explain DMP systems and how they can be used to support digital sales.
+In the previous blog entry, we used the fictional example of Tarmo, the village shopkeeper, to explain DMP systems and how they can be used to support digital sales.
 In this second part, we will cover the concepts of CDP and GDPR using easy-to-understand examples.

 Strong customer identification: CDP

 The village shopkeeper of the digital age can identify customers accurately based on information such as an e-mail address, phone number or login credentials.
 One example might be a visitor who spends some time logged in to the online service of a financial service provider, perusing content on interest rate caps, without making an appointment or buying the product.
-Strong customer identification makes it possible to remind this visitor about buying the product later by e-mail, a notification, a text message or a phone call, for example.
+Strong customer identification makes it possible to remind this visitor about purchasing the product later by e-mail, a notification, a text message or a phone call, for example.
 Keep in mind that collecting personal data is subject to the visitor’s consent unless the company has a legitimate interest or contractual basis for processing such data.

-A CDP, or Customer Data Platform, is an audience management system for identified customers, based on strong identification of the customer’s information.
+A CDP, or Customer Data Platform, is an audience management system for identified customers based on strong identification of the customer’s information.
 In practice, a CDP is a CRM system with the addition of data on user interests based on strong identification.
 A CDP facilitates very accurate targeting of content for specific customers.

 Data protection and legislation: GDPR